scott-guthridge/pylibvna/docs/source/cal-examples.rst

 In this example, our VNA measures full S parameters.
 In addition, it measures the transmitted power (`a` matrix) as well as the reflected power (`b` matrix).
-Having the `a` matrix makes it possible to compensate for errors in the RF switch(es) without requiring separate calibration error terms for each switch setting.
-We use the `TE10` calibration type which consists of 8-term T error terms and two internal leakage terms.
-For the calibration, we use three standards: short-open, short-match and through.
+Having the `a` matrix makes it possible to compensate for errors in the RF switches without requiring separate calibration error terms for each switch setting.
+We use the `TE10` calibration type, which consists of 8-term T error terms and two internal leakage terms.
+To reduce the number of calibration steps, we measure one-port standards two at a time: short-open, short-load and through.

 .. literalinclude:: ../../examples/2x2ab-calibrate.py
    :language: python